The Rabbit Hole

 Red – Questions – researching

-I still have many pages in the works; I have to get myself out of this hole.
+I still have many pages in the works; I must get myself out of this hole.

 This might help explain Rabbit Hole.